LMH01/MGT2_Mod_Tool/README.md

 - **Add and remove publishers/developers**
     - You can add custom publishers, this is useful when you add your own genre because otherwise there would be no publisher for your genre.
     - You can select if the publisher should just be a publisher or if it should be a developer and vice versa.
+    - In the **Utilities** menu under **Experimental Features** you can switch all preexisting publisher and developer names to the real life equivalents.
 - **Add and remove engine/gameplay features**
     - You can add custom engine/gameplay features, however you should be careful what values you enter because it could happen that you break the balance of the game.
 - **Share your modifications**